Swiftboating: Other use

 Charges of "swiftboating" were made by supporters of both major candidates in the 2012 presidential election.
 Republican Party strategists compared attacks by the Obama campaign on Mitt Romney's tenure at Bain Capital to swiftboating: "It's very clear they are trying to re-create and take a page out for the 2004 Bush campaign."
 The term was also used by a representative of Barack Obama's re-election campaign to describe the documentary film Dishonorable Disclosures and an associated ad campaign released by the Special Operations OPSEC Education Fund on the topic of the death of Osama bin Laden.

 During the 2016 presidential race, feminist Gloria Steinem accused Donald Trump of swiftboating his rival Hillary Clinton, calling her "Crooked Hillary", despite his record of much more frequent and severe lying.
 Clinton compared Republicans' statements about Christine Blasey Ford during the Kavanaugh confirmation process to the "swift-boating of John Kerry".
 During the 2024 United States presidential election, Republican attacks on the military record of Minnesota governor Tim Walz were widely characterized as "swiftboating" in the media.

+Baltimore Banner columnist Rick Hutzell used the word to describe coverage about Gov. Wes Moore by The Baltimore Sun and Sinclair Broadcast Group stations WBFF-TV and WJLA-TV.
+The news outlets, all controlled by David D. Smith, have published reports questioning Moore's accounting of his military service.
+Smith has been copied on internal newsroom emails regarding reporting on Moore.
+In an interview with The Banner, Moore acknowledged errors in his recounting of events in his military service, but said they should not be understood in such a way to undermine his service.